SaltieRL/DistributedReplays/webapp/src/Components/Replay/README.md

 `UI/Overlay` should then delegate it's data between it's children, in order to display data in various ways.
 `UI/Overlay` should also emit events up to ReplayViewer which should be relayed to `ThreeScene` through it's props.

-In this manner, `ReplayViewer` should known about all data and interfaces for *both* the 3D Viewer *and* the UI Overlay.
+In this manner, `ReplayViewer` should know about all data and interfaces for *both* the 3D Viewer *and* the UI Overlay.

 If possible, `ReplayViewer` should avoid directly modifying or changing data.